mmilch01/pymipl/xnat_workflow/demo_workflow.md

 git clone https://github.com/JoHof/lungmask.git
 ```

-The repository is saved under ./lungmask dir.
+The repository is saved under $local_env_dir.
 Now we need to create the python environment, and install the user package.
 ```
 #Create the environment (few seconds)
-micromamba create -p ./lungmask-env python=3.12.3 micromamba activate -p ./lungmask-env
+micromamba create -p $local_env_dir python=3.12.3
+micromamba activate -p $local_env_dir

 #Install the user codebase (in this case, they supply a Python package, so it's automatic)
 pip install lungmask